Skip to content

 The History of Decaffeinating Coffee

-Have you wondered how it was discovered that you could remove caffeine from coffee?
-A German merchant named Ludwig Roselius is credited with the discovery of how to decaffeinate coffee.
-It's believed that he received a shipment of coffee that was accidentally soaked in seawater.
-Instead of throwing it away, he decided to process and test it.
+It was the early 1900s, and a German merchant named Ludwig Roselius was about to discover how to decaffeinate coffee.
+It's believed that he received a shipment of coffee that was accidentally soaked in seawater, but instead of throwing it away, he decided to process and test it.
 He discovered that the water had stripped away the caffeine but the taste was far from perfect.
 The caffeine was gone, but the coffee tasted salty.
 This incident, however, inspired him to explore ways to decaffeinate coffee without sacrificing flavor.
 He figured out he could use benzene to remove the caffeine, a substance widely used for paint strippers and other chemical products.
 His company, known as Kaffee HAG, was the first to produce instant decaffeinated coffee.
 Their coffee was sold under a brand called Sanka, which would gain popularity among those who were looking for a decaf option.
 During the 1940s, it was common to see Sanka in advertisements and even quoted in movies and television shows.

 Decaffeinating using chemicals was a standard and common practice for a few decades.
 But, as people have become more conscious of how foods are processed, a lot of changes have been made to various processing methods.
 Decaffeinating coffee is no exception.
 Additionally, the use of harsh chemicals can change the flavor of coffee in a negative way, creating a stereotype that all decaf is gross.
 Because of these two major concerns, people in the coffee industry began to explore alternative ways to decaffeinate coffee.
 One of their newer discoveries is the sugarcane process.